mcdonc/breakonthru/README.txt

    ./configure; make dep; make

-  copy the pjsua.conf file from the configs directory into /home/pi/lockit and change as necessary.
+  copy the pjsua.conf file from the breakonthru/configs directory into /home/pi/lockit and change as necessary.

 Find your USB sound card with: